The Game of Snooker

 Ronnie O'Sullivan

-"The Rocket" — holds the record for the fastest official maximum 147 break (5 minutes 20 seconds, 1997 World Championship) and is considered one of the most naturally gifted players in history.
+"The Rocket" — holds the record for the fastest official maximum 147 break and is one of the most naturally gifted players in history.